 As a W2 worker, you may be eligible for benefits such as health care or a retirement plan.
 The W2 also reports on contributions made to employer benefit plans.

 What Is a 1099 Employee?

-If a business pays more than $600 to an individual or business, they are required to file a 1099-MISC form.
-The 1099-MISC form covers business expenses like rent or services.
-It is also provided to attorneys, LLCs, or sole proprietorships.
+If a business pays more than $600 to an individual or business, they are required to file a Form 1099-MISC.
+The Form 1099-MISC covers business expenses like rent or services.
+It is also provided to attorneys, LLC’s, or sole proprietorships.